-disk-shadowing off / on OR record-size OR time-limit

-Turns disk shadowing on or off, sets the maximum trace file size, or sets the maximum time for disk-shadowing traces.
+disk-shadowing [[off or on] or [delete-file or record-size or time-limit]] Turns disk shadowing on or off, sets the maximum trace file size, or sets the maximum time for disk-shadowing traces.

-off / on

-Turns disk shadowing on or off.
+[off or on] Turns disk shadowing on or off.
 If disk shadowing is enabled, trace records are copied to the hard disk.
-Once a traced record is copied to the hard disk, it can no longer be viewed from the console.
+Once a traced record is copied to the hard disk, it can no longer be viewed from the monitoring.

-Note: Disk shadowing should be set to OFF whenever the WRITE, TFTP software, RETRIEVE system dump, or COPY software commands are issued.
+> Note: Disk shadowing should be set to OFF whenever the WRITE, TFTP software, RETRIEVE system dump, or COPY software commands are issued.